 The session fees are:

-Payable by cash or cheque at the end of the session.
+Payable by cash, cheque, bank transfer at the time of the session.

 I am able to offer both day time and evening sessions.